-WHAT’S NEW - POLICY BRIEF SPENDING ON HEALTH: LATEST TRENDS
+WHAT’S NEW - LATEST TRENDS IN OECD HEALTH SPENDING

-Health spending as a share of GDP was 8.9% in 2016 and is forecast to remain at this level in 2017.
-At 17.2% of GDP, health spending was highest in the United States, and significantly more than Switzerland (12.3%) and France (11.5%), the second and third highest spenders.
-At the other end of the scale, Turkey (4.2%) and Mexico (5.4%) each spent less than 6% of their GDP on health.
+Health spending as a share of GDP was 8.8%, on average, in 2017 - the same level since 2013 as overall growth in health spending has closely followed overall economic growth.
+The share of GDP is expected to have stayed at 8.8% in 2018.
+At 17.1% of GDP, health spending in 2017 was highest in the United States, and significantly more than Switzerland (12.3%) and France (11.3%), the second and third highest spenders.
+At the other end of the scale, Turkey (4.2%), Luxembourg (5.4%) and Mexico (5.4%) were the lowest spenders in terms of share of GDP.

 Access the dataset on Health Expenditure and Financing in OECD.Stat